ethereum-optimism/community-hub/src/docs/protocol/withdrawal-flow.md

    - `_target`, target address on L1.
    - `_message`, the L1 transaction's calldata, formatted as per the [ABI](https://docs.soliditylang.org/en/v0.8.19/abi-spec.html) of the target account.
-   - `_minGasLimit`, limit on the gas that the withdrawal finalizing transaction will provide for the withdrawal transaction.
+   - `_minGasLimit`, The minimum amount of gas that the withdrawal finalizing transaction can provide to the withdrawal transaction.
+This is enforced by the `SafeCall` library, and if the minimum amount of gas cannot be met at the time of the external call from the `OptimismPortal` -> `L1CrossDomainMessenger`, the finalization transaction will revert to allow for re-attempting with a higher gas limit.
+In order to account for the gas consumed in the `L1CrossDomainMessenger.relayMessage` function's execution, extra gas will be added on top of the `_minGasLimit` value by the `CrossDomainMessenger.baseGas` function when `sendMessage` is called on L2.

 1. `sendMessage` is a generic function that is used in both cross domain messengers.
    It calls [`_sendMessage`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/L2/L2CrossDomainMessenger.sol#L51-L60), which is specific to [`L2CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/L2/L2CrossDomainMessenger.sol).